Azure/Health-Data-and-AI-Blueprint/AzureHealthDocs.md

 ---
-title: Azure Health Analytics Blueprint
+title: Azure Health AI Blueprint
-description: Guidance for deploying a HIPAA/HITRUST Health Analytics Blueprint
+description: Guidance for deploying a HIPAA/HITRUST Health AI Blueprint
 author: simorjay
 ms.date: 01/23/2018
 ---

-# Azure Health Analytics Blueprint
+# Azure Health AI Blueprint for HIPAA/HITRUST

 ## Overview

-**The Azure health analytics blueprint offers a turn-key deployment of Azure PaaS to solutions to successfully collect, store, analyze, visualize, and interact with health data while being able to meet compliance requirements.
+**The Azure health AI blueprint offers a turn-key deployment of Azure PaaS to solutions to successfully collect, store, analyze, visualize, and interact with health data while being able to meet compliance requirements.
 The blueprint helps accelerate cloud adoption and utilization for customers with data that is regulated.**

-The Azure Health Analytics Blueprint provides tools and guidance to help deploy a more secure, HIPAA, and HITRUST ready platform-as-a-service (PaaS) environment for ingesting, storing, analyzing, visualizing and working with personal and non-personal medical records in a more secure,
+The Azure Health AI Blueprint provides tools and guidance to help deploy a more secure, HIPAA, and HITRUST ready platform-as-a-service (PaaS) environment for ingesting, storing, analyzing, visualizing and working with personal and non-personal medical records in a more secure,